natmurad/rnaSeqDE/README.md

 2 - Quality report with *fasqtc* and *multiqc*

-3 - Mapping to reference with *Star*
+3 - Align to reference with *STAR*

-4 - Getting expression counts with *RSEM*
+4 - Getting expression counts & TPM with *RSEM*

 ```snakemake -s seqSE -c 50 --use-conda```